ResponsibleAILab/LitAI/README.md

 Check Output:
 Extracted and formatted table files will be saved in the FormattedTables directory.

-# Enhanced Document Processing Pipeline
+# Image content Extraction
-## This project involves extracting figures, text, and processing images from PDF documents using AI tools.
+This section involves extracting figures, text, and processing images from PDF documents using AI tools.

 ### Prerequisites
 - Python 3.12 installed on your system.